I was at my desk working on the plans for the upcoming battle when the door on my tent was thrown open. I sighed, immediately knowing who it was.

 "Sir," she said after a flawless salute.
 "Renee is refusing to leave her barrack."

 "Let me guess, she's still bitching about the fact I demoted her?"
+I try not to swear, but news about Renee again is getting on my nerves.

 "Um, I would assume so."
 I let out a sigh.